Sepolian/Meme_sort_v2/CONTEXT.md

 **Failed Asset**:
 An asset whose active-recipe embedding job failed.
 It remains available for browsing, retry, and diagnostics but is not searchable.
 _Avoid_: Broken import, corrupt asset

+**Accepted Duplicate Pair**:
+An unordered pair of assets that the user has deliberately chosen to retain after duplicate review.
+It is excluded from future duplicate review until the decision is cleared or either asset is deleted.
+_Avoid_: Ignored duplicate, false positive, duplicate exception

 ## Inference and search